MJ-Sec4yoU/skill-swap-thrive-main/FREE_DEPLOYMENT_GUIDE.md

    - The backend now properly handles avatar uploads and cleanup
    - Make sure the uploads directory exists and is writable
    - Check that file sizes don't exceed the 5MB limit

+9. **Syntax Errors**:
+   - If you encounter syntax errors during deployment, check that all JavaScript files are properly closed
+   - Ensure all functions and objects have proper opening and closing brackets
+   - Verify that all route files export their routers correctly

 ## 📈 Next Steps